-A report on the review of the financial plan will be tabled in various structures to ensure oversight over the implementation of the plan.
+A report on the review of the financial plan will be tabled in various structures and will also feature in the Annual Report for the next financial year.

-3.7.17.4 Municipal Standard Chart Of Accounts (MSCOA)
+2.5.10.4 Municipal Standard Chart Of Accounts(MSCOA)

 The overall objective of the project was to ensure that Zululand District Municipality complies with the National Treasury regulation through implementing a Municipal Standard Chart of Accounts (MSCOA) which aims at achieving an acceptable level of uniformity and quality on financial and non-financial data, incorporating all transaction types, appropriation of funds, spending on service delivery, capital and operating spending, policy outcome and legislative reporting.
-The financial system for the municipality was upgraded to Solar which is MSCOA compliant.
+In the 18/19 financial year, the financial system for the municipality was upgraded to Solar which is more MSCOA compliant.

-3.7.17.5 Financial Performance
+2.5.10.5 Financial Performance

-Table 77: Financial Performance 2018 To 2022
+Table 81: Financial Performance 2018 To 2022